dfbarrero/aiCourse/assignments/search/Exercises-Tree/examplesSearch.md

 **Important**: the labels stand for the cost value.

 ## Example 3
 Given the following graph, expand it with *minimum cost* using the uniform cost algorithm.
-'S' is the initial state and 'G' are the goal states.
+'A' is the initial state and 'G' are the goal states.

 <img align="center" src="graph3.png" width="400">